-Please note: I have done some additional research on exactly how that process works because this is fascinating to me.
-What I've found is that it isn't quite that simple; in fact, it's a bit more complicated.
+Please note: I have done some additional fact-checking on exactly how that process works.
+What I've found is that it isn't quite that simple; in fact, it's quite a bit more complex.
 The EDTA chelation actually binds to the heavy metals in your bloodstream, triggering your body's normal elimination system in removal of the resulting metal/EDTA particles.
 As toxic metals are removed, normal cellular cleansing activities are restored and rejuvenated cells rid themselves of the calcium buildup.
 Your cells are capable of cleansing and repairing themselves when they are not full of toxins.

 The end result is healthy veins and arteries, which translates to reversal of "hardening of the arteries" and...well, healthy veins and arteries.
 Heart health is restored, and the threat of heart attack is removed as the plaque dissolves.

 This therapy has caused much controversy over the years.
-The pharmaceutical companies do not want competition and they did everything in their power to stop physicians from using chelation therapy.
-Heart disease and related circulatory health issues represent billions of dollars in profitable "heart drug" sales, and chelation therapy is cheaper, safer and extremely effective.
+The pharmaceutical companies do not like competition and they will do everything in their power to stop physicians from using chelation therapy.
+Heart disease and related circulatory health issues represent billions of dollars in profitable "heart drug" sales, and chelation therapy is cheap, safe, and extremely effective.
 EDTA chelation therapy removes not only lead, but also other toxic metals (like mercury or iron), and calcium buildup in veins, arteries and cells.

-A Textbook on EDTA Chelation Therapy, Second Edition was written by Elmer M. Cranton, MD which features 38 chapters of information, protocols, research study results and supporting information for the effective use and results of chelation therapy.
+was written by Elmer M. Cranton, MD which features 38 chapters of information, protocols, research study results and supporting information for the effective use and results of chelation therapy.
 Every EDTA chelation research study conducted on this cleansing therapy has shown positive results.
-The safety and effectiveness of this procedure are well documented, and the book is recommended reading for anyone looking for effective, non-invasive solutions for common circulatory diseases.
+The safety and effectiveness of these procedures are well documented, and the book is recommended reading for anyone looking for effective, non-invasive solutions for common circulatory diseases.
 If you purchase Dr. Cranton's book through the link below, I will earn a small commission-but you can also simply Google the book title and purchase this informative issue any way you like.
+A Textbook on EDTA Chelation Therapy, Second Edition

 Chelation therapy is also an effective treatment for other health issues such as certain drug toxicity, plaque removals and improvement of a growing number of circulatory disorders.
 There are doctors who practice chelation therapy as an alternative course of treatment for people who don't like the thought of drugs or surgery.
 It is a growing protocol and one with an excellent and growing reputation for the many health benefits it provides.